FRex/colors/README.md

 UTF-8 aware - it counts bytes, not codepoints, but it will not break encoding sequence of a single codepoint in two (so if the threshold is reached mid-codepoint it will continue taking codeunits until that codepoint ends).
+Use `--no-flush` or `--noflush` to not work line-by-line (faster but will no longer work nicely with slow outputting programs, interactive use, etc.).

 Go to releases to find:
 1. Unotptimized 32-bit Windows exe built with Pelles C (a niche C